UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Were monkeys forced to pick coconuts for your milk?

 Many kind people choose coconut milk instead of cow's milk because they don't want to support cruelty to animals.
 But a disturbing PETA Asia investigation reveals that terrified young monkeys in Thailand are kept chained, abusively trained, and forced to climb trees to pick coconuts that are used to make coconut milk, meat, flour, oil, and other products.

-PETA Asia investigators visited eight farms where monkeys are forced to pick coconuts—including those for Thailand's major coconut milk producers, Aroy-D and Chaokoh—as well as several monkey-training facilities and a coconut-picking competition.
+PETA Asia investigators visited eight farms where monkeys are forced to pick coconuts—including those for one of Thailand's major coconut milk producers, Chaokoh—as well as several monkey-training facilities and a coconut-picking competition.
 At each one, they documented that these sensitive animals were abused and exploited.

 Many monkeys, typically pigtail macaques, are illegally abducted from their families and homes when they're just babies.
 They're fitted with rigid metal collars and kept chained or tethered for extended periods.

 Wild pigtail macaques live in large family groups.
 Females stay with their families their entire lives.
 Mothers are highly protective of their babies, and the little ones rarely leave their mother's side in the early weeks.
 While they have the ability to move silently through the tree canopies, pigtail macaques have a wide range of calls and vocalizations to communicate over large distances.

 When forced to harvest coconuts, they are denied the freedom to move around, socialize with others, or do anything else that's meaningful to them.
 These intelligent primates slowly lose their minds.
 Driven to desperation, they pace and circle endlessly on the barren, trash-strewn patches of dirt where they're chained.

 Grocers Take a Stand